 - Spinal cord injuries — Falls from heights at construction sites — scaffolds, roofs, beams — are a leading cause of spinal cord injuries; struck-by accidents involving heavy equipment and machinery can also cause spinal cord injuries.

-- Fractures/crush injuries — Slips and falls, heavy equipment accidents, falling objects, trench collapses can cause broken bones or crush injuries, which involve trauma to the bone, muscles, nerves and tissue.
+- Fractures/crush injuries — Slips and falls, heavy equipment accidents, falling objects, and trench collapses can cause broken bones or crush injuries, which involve trauma to the bone, muscles, nerves, and tissue.

 Other common construction injuries include:

 - Muscle and ligament tears

 - Repetitive motion injuries

 - Heart attacks and strokes

 Finally, construction workers are frequently exposed to hazardous chemicals and substances which can result in a variety of occupational illnesses, particularly respiratory ailments, blood disorders, cancer, asbestosis, and mesothelioma.